 If the needle tip moves during the syringe insertion, remove the needle and retry the needle entry procedure more proximal on the ipsilateral tail vein.
 Do not reuse the same needle if a different reentry point is tried.

-NOTE: Alternatively, the injection can be performed with an IV catheter (see Table of Materials).
+NOTE: Alternatively, the injection can be performed with an IV catheter with a blood-flow indicator (see Table of Materials).
 This has the benefit of visual confirmation of the catheter during venipuncture.
 Insert the catheter, bevel side up, at the angle previously described.
-Observe prompt flashback in the entire length of the needle and the catheter to ensure correct placement.
+Observe prompt flashback in the entire length of the blood-flow indicator to ensure correct placement.
 Slight back pressure can be used to pull blood into the syringe to confirm proper placement in the vessel before injecting.
 Again, no resistance will be felt.

-Post-injection
+Post-injection Image Acquisition

-Perform quality assessment after the tail vein injection in a preclinical NIR fluorescence imager in the same orientation as the pre-injection image.
-Increase the isoflurane anesthesia to 3% for several minutes and move the animal to the imager.
-Ensure the animal is still properly anesthetized.
+Perform quality assessment following tail vein injection in a preclinical NIR fluorescence imager in the same orientation as the baseline pre-injection image..
+Ensure the animal is still properly anesthetized – and will be so for the duration of imaging - prior to placing it in the imager.

+NOTE: An imaging system containing a drawer with anesthesia connections and a mask for the animal should be used if available.

-Quickly, orient the animal on its lateral side to expose the injection site (as marked) on the lateral tail.
-Check to see if a NIRF signal is present only at the site of injection as this is the most optimal injection, indicating a successful tail vein injection (Figure 1D).
+Orient the animal on its lateral side to expose the injection site (as marked) on the lateral tail.
+Check to see if a NIRF signal is present only at the site of injection.
+This indicates a successful tail vein injection (Figure 1D).

-NOTE: If the signal is sparse but still within the proximal vicinity of the tail vein injection, the injection is acceptable and can be considered as a successful tail vein injection.
-If the signal is dispersed throughout the entire tail, it is considered to be subcutaneous and, thus, unsuccessful (Figure 1F).
+NOTE: If the signal is dispersed throughout the entire tail, it is considered to be subcutaneous and hence unsuccessful (Figure 1F).
 Figure 2 shows additional examples of failed injections.

 Image quantification

-NOTE:

-Image quantification can be performed in the imaging software that accompanies the NIR imager, if this is a function of the software.
-Alternatively, other commercially available imaging software may be used24.
+NOTE: Image quantification can be performed with the imaging software that accompanies the NIR imager, if this function is available.
+Alternatively, other commercially available image analysis software may be used24.

-In the post-injection image, draw an ROI around the area of fluorescence at the injection site and clone it in all animals in order to compare2, 6.
-Perform a simultaneous image acquisition of white light (body view) and 785 nm excitation for 820 nm emission using the NIRF imager and associated software, with linked lookup tables (LUT).
-Perform a one-way analysis of variance (ANOVA; see Table of Materials) as a statistical analysis for the entire set of conditions revealing a treatment effect with a statistically significant p-value of 0.0024.
+In the post-injection image, draw a region-of-interest around the area of fluorescence at the injection site2, 6.

-Measure the area and relative fluorescence intensity and record the measurement of the area/intensity.
+Measure the area and relative fluorescence intensity and record as area/intensity.
+Compare post-injection and baseline pre-injection images either qualitatively or quantitively by using appropriate statistical analysis(dependent on study groups and conditions).

 NOTE: The researcher can decide on thresholds that discriminate good from bad injections or assign a percentage of quality to the injection.